BitAndBlack/document-crawler/README.md

 -   [MetaTagsCrawler](./src/Crawler/MetaTagsCrawler.php): Crawl and extract all defined meta tags in a document, that have been declared with `<meta ... />`.
 -   [TitleCrawler](./src/Crawler/TitleCrawler.php): Crawl and extract the title of a document, that has been declared with `<title>...</title>`.

-All those crawlers work the same — they need a [Dom Crawler](https://symfony.com/doc/current/components/dom_crawler.html) object, that contains the document:
+All those crawlers work the same — they need a [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) object, that contains the document:

 ```php
 <?php